Wellness and Counselling Centre

-To enable disabled students to actively participate in campus life and to facilitate their learning, special services and facilities can be arranged with relevant units according to individual needs, such as campus transportation, accommodation, learning aids and equipment, special lecture and examination arrangements.
+To enable students with SEN to actively participate in campus life and to facilitate their learning, special services and facilities can be arranged with relevant units according to individual needs, such as campus transportation, accommodation, learning aids and equipment, special lecture and examination arrangements.

 The WACC provides in-service training and professional consultation to staff on student counselling and mental health issues.
 Operational guidelines on handling students’ problems are also developed.
 In addition, surveys are conducted periodically to understand students' needs and mental health condition.

 Website of Student Counselling and Development Service www.cuhk.edu.hk/osa/wacc